Loading...

 All designs were created using Sage's design system components and patterns, ensuring consistency with the rest of the product.
 Where new patterns were needed, I worked with the design system team to create reusable components.

 During development, I provided ongoing support to engineers, answering questions, clarifying edge cases, and making small design adjustments as technical constraints emerged.
-This collaborative approach ensured high quality implementation.
+This collaborative approach ensured high-quality implementation.

 I conducted thorough UI/UX reviews throughout development, ensuring the implementation matched the designs and met our quality standards.
 This iterative review process caught issues early and resulted in a polished final product.